kubalaj/oblong_adventure/src/pages/blog/bulter_gultch/index.md

 <script type='text/javascript' src='https://500px.com/embed.js'></script>

 After one tree run we skinned up and made out way over to the bowls on skinners right.
-Here we were apporached with more incredible views as well as almost hurricane forced winds.
-In each gully you tour over expect the possiblity of high winds as well as a slight chance of avalanche danger.
-After an even colder skin up, we stopped at the topish of one of these gullies and skiied down.
-Untracked 6-8inches of snow meant with sunny days were an incredible treat and make conservative days worth doing.
+Here we were approached with more incredible views as well as almost hurricane force winds.
+In each gully you tour over expect the possibility of high winds as well as a slight chance of avalanche danger.
+After an even colder skin up, we stopped at the topish of one of these gullies and skied down.
+Untracked 6-8 inches of snow meant with sunny days were an incredible treat and make conservative days worth doing.
 After untreed skis you descend into more trees of similar characteristics as the run before.
-Just make sure to hang skiier's right to hook up with the skin trail and ski down.
+Just make sure to hang skier's right to hook up with the skin trail and ski down.

 <!--Andrew Touring Up-->